MSUDataAnalytics/Archive/Labs/Lab0.md

 ```
 ...yet it had wasted many hours of my time.
 Along the way, I learned some new things, and I generally felt more comfortable than when I began.

-Thus, I discourage emailing us for technical issues.
+Thus, I discourage emailing for technical issues.
 Of course for non-technical questions or concerns, you are welcome to use email.
+And ultimately I don't want you to waste your time, so if you are totally stuck, please email me rather than repeatedly trying in vain to solve your problem.